PDP-10/its/doc/logo.md

 Brian Harvey

-Logo was initially created by Wally Feurzeig, Seymour Papert, and Cynthia Solomon in 1967 as part of a National Science Foundation sponsored research project conducted at Bolt, Beranek & Newman, Inc., in Cambridge, Massachusetts.
+Logo was initially created by Wally Feurzeig, Seymour Papert, Daniel G.Bobrow, Cynthia Solomon and Richard Grant in 1967 as part of a National Science Foundation sponsored research project conducted at Bolt, Beranek & Newman, Inc., in Cambridge, Massachusetts.
 In 1969 Dr. Seymour Papert started the Logo Group at the MIT Artificial Intelligence Lab.
 Throughout the 1970s the majority of Logo development was conducted at MIT in the Artificial Intelligence Lab and the Division for Study and Research in Education, using large research computer systems, such as ITS powered PDP-10.

 Our goal is to make that early Logo systems available to a wider audience of